nsf/gocode/README.md

  - *propose-builtins*

    A boolean option.
 If **true**, gocode will add built-in types, functions and constants to an autocompletion proposals.
 Default: **false**.

- - *deny-package-renames*

-   A boolean option.
-If **true**, gocode will deny renaming requests for package names.
-This option exists mainly for allowing simple implementation of the testing framework, which tests renaming facility.
-Default: **false**.

  - *lib-path*